miguel-loureiro/lendit/backend/README.md

 - LoanService -> ItemRequestService: For checking requests and handling returns

 - ItemRequestService -> LoanService: No direct communication (follows better dependency direction)

+The repository includes:

+The main query needed for processing returns:

+findByItemAndStatusOrderByQueuePosition: Uses Spring Data JPA's method naming convention to automatically generate a query that:

+Filters by the specified item
+Filters by the specified status (e.g., PENDING)
+Orders results by queuePosition in ascending order

+Supporting queries for queue management:

+This repository interface includes:

+The main query needed for the return functionality:

+findByUserIdAndItemIdAndReturnDateIsNullAndExpiryDateGreaterThanEqual
+Uses Spring Data JPA's method naming convention for automatic query generation

+Additional useful queries for loan management:

+findActiveLoansForItem: Gets all active loans for a specific item
+findActiveLoansForUser: Gets all active loans for a specific user
+findOverdueLoans: Gets all loans that are past their expiry date but not returned
+countActiveLoansForItem: Counts active loans for inventory management

+All queries consider a loan "active" if:

+It has no return date (returnDate IS NULL)
+It hasn't expired (expiryDate >= currentDate)

+findMaxQueuePositionForItem: Finds the highest queue position for new request placement
+reorderQueuePositionsAfter: Reorders queue positions when requests are fulfilled or canceled
+findFulfillableRequests: Finds requests that could be fulfilled based on available quantity
+countRequestsByItemAndStatus: Counts pending requests for an item
+sumRequestedQuantityByItemAndStatus: Sums total requested quantity for an item

+### Item return service method

+Optimistic locking retry mechanism (consistent with existing pattern) Validation of return quantity and user/item existence Verification of active loan
+Updates to item quantity
+Loan closure or quantity update
+Processing of pending requests that might now be fulfillable Comprehensive error handling

+### Loan Service

+The implementation includes:

+findActiveLoan:

+Finds loans that haven't been returned (returnDate is null) Checks that the loan hasn't expired
+Returns an Optional to handle the case where no active loan exists

+closeLoan:

+Sets the return date to current date
+Updates the loan status to RETURNED
+Includes validation to prevent closing already-closed loans Handles errors during the save operation

+updateLoanQuantity:

+Updates the quantity for partial returns
+Automatically closes the loan if quantity becomes 0 Validates that the new quantity is valid (not negative, not greater than original) Prevents updates to closed loans